HubSpot/dropwizard-guicier/README.md

 [Reasoning and potential workarounds here](https://github.com/HubSpot/dropwizard-guicier/issues/41).
 The workarounds are however, not recommended.

 ### Explicit Bindings Required
 All objects that you wish to inject must be explicitly bound.
 Just-in-time bindings are not supported by default.
-This is the case despite you enabling explicit binding in your own module.
+This is the case despite you **not** enabling explicit binding in your own module.

 You can however (albeit not recommended) disable the explicit binding behavior by setting `enableGuiceEnforcer(false)` on the `GuiceBundle` within your DW application.